-Radio models with firmware Version 4.2 or later support the Emergency Man-Down feature (it is not available with 1.x/2.x/3.x versions).
-A special mandown switch (currently available only from third-party vendors) is attached to the accessory connector of the radio.
+5100 ES radio models support the External Emergency feature.
+A special man-down switch (currently available only from third-party vendors) is attached to the accessory connector of the radio.
 Then if this feature is enabled by programming and the radio is in a horizontal position for longer than the programmed time (0-63 seconds), an emergency condition is triggered the same as if the Emergency switch was pressed.
 The emergency can be canceled by a press and release of the Emergency switch.

-Note that accessories such as speaker-microphones cannot be used with this feature.
+Note Accessories, such as speaker-microphones, cannot be used with this feature.